Juju075/Juju075/README.md

 😀 Hello welcome in my github looking for some projects i have done.<br>
    Don't forget to check my Portofolio too.<br>

-   My news:
+   My news:<br>
-   I actually learning Vue.js
+   I actually learning Vue.js<br><br>

-   March 2022: I was gratuated Bachelor PHP Symfony developper.
+   March 2022: I was gratuated Bachelor PHP Symfony developper.<br>
-   March 2022: I was admitted to IFOCOP Paris 11
+   March 2022: I was admitted to IFOCOP Paris 11<br>
-   March 2022: I'm looking for a job as front-end developper.
+   March 2022: I'm looking for a job as front-end developper.<br>

 **Juju075/Juju075** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.